BuckRogers1965/RedefineUnitsForPlancksConstant/README.md

 * s_temp  : 1.43877687750393380214667160154391159519906942314810e-2 K^-1 temperature unit scaling
 * s_charge: 1.32621132205611059057563089920041186351594040760120e-18 C   charge unit scaling

-This reduces Planck’s charge = δ √2
+This reduces Planck’s charge = s_charge x √2

 Simple Explanation: Imagine you have two super tiny numbers, one representing a piece of length and the other a piece of weight.
 They aren't really the length or weight, but more about how the units for weight and length interact with each other.